Travis Kvapil: Personal life

 Kvapil is married to his wife Jennifer, and has three children: Kelsey, Carson and Caden.
-Carson drives for JR Motorsports in the NASCAR Xfinity Series as of 2024.
+Carson drives for JR Motorsports and DGM Racing in the NASCAR O'Reilly Auto Parts Series as of 2026.
 The Kvapils reside in Mooresville, North Carolina.

 Kvapil competed against fellow Wisconsin native Matt Kenseth at Madison International Speedway.
 Kvapil, like Kenseth, is an avid Green Bay Packers fan.
 During the 2006 NASCAR Nextel Cup season, Kvapil and his No. 32 Tide from PPI Motorsports appeared on an episode of Guiding Light.

 Legal issues

 On October 8, 2013, Kvapil was arrested by the Mooresville police department following a domestic dispute.
 Kvapil was charged with assault on a female and false imprisonment, and was released on $1,000 bail.
 Kvapil was allowed to race in that weekend's Bank of America 500 at Charlotte Motor Speedway.
 On January 30, 2014, it was announced that Kvapil had accepted a plea deal in the case, pleading guilty in exchange for having the case dismissed following two years' probation, community service, and attending an anger management class.